Recently in Parenting Category

 Artificial sweeteners

 The Food and Drug Administration has deemed five artificial sweeteners safe for everyday consumption by kids as well as adults: aspartame (Equal), acesulfame potassium (Sunett, Sweet One), sucralose (Splenda), neotame, and saccharin.
 (Saccharin's safety has been called into question, but long-term studies show no cancer risk to humans.)
 Their advantages: They're calorie-free, they don't produce a rise in blood sugar, and they don't cause cavities.
-Their disadvantages: Saccharin, aspartame, and acesulfame potassium don't taste exactly like sugar.
-And aspartame can't be used in baking or cooking.
+Their disadvantages: Recent research (in adults) suggests that artificial sweeteners--like true sugars--may elevate the risk of cardiovascular disease, perhaps because the body responds to sweet tastes by producing insulin and/or storing fat.
+In addition, saccharin, aspartame, and acesulfame potassium don't taste exactly like sugar.
+Aspartame can't be used in baking or cooking.

 Calories: 0.